alphyos/CyberStart-2024/challenges/headquarters/UpgradesPaaa-L04C04.md

 ![picture of sourcecode](/assets/upgradespaaa1.png)

-- Looking at the source code and finding the username and password requirements, var password is equal to the combination of two other variables with the assigned strings of “`t1mberl4nd`” and “`-el33t`” respectively.
+- Looking at the source code and finding the username and password requirements, var password is equal to the combination of two other variables with the assigned strings of `t1mberl4nd` and `-el33t` respectively.
-- The username is “`aksel`” and the password is “`t1mberl4nd-el33t`”.
+- The username is `aksel` and the password is `t1mberl4nd-el33t`.